smarttested/smartassert/README.md

 ```java
 SmartAssert.validateSoftAsserts();
 ```
 we provided TestNG listener which will do that on each test method.
-Another words, if some test has some faulures, they will be validated after methed/test execution.
+Another words, if some test has some failures, they will be validated after methed/test execution.
 ```java
 @Listeners(SoftValidationMethodListener.class)
 public class SoftValidationMethodListenerTest {